dnicks35/CRNT/pages/mydoc/labmate.md

         </div>
         <div id="homophobic-comments-labmate" class="panel-collapse collapse">
             <div class="panel-body">
-		<p>Peer makes degrading and/or predujiced comments about your sexual orientation or identity.</p>
+		<p>Peer makes degrading and/or prejudiced comments about your sexual orientation or identity.</p>
                 <p><b>Chain of Command for Conflict Resolution</b></p>
                    <p class="answer">For almost all conflicts that you may encounter, there is no single correct point person to address your issue.
 You may enter the conflict-resolution process by taking your conflict to most levels of academic administration (up to the Dean's or Provost's office); however, the university "rule of thumb" is to handle conflicts at the lowest level of administration possible.
 The recommended path is as follows:</p>
                     <ol type="1">